Core worker exemptions

 You can apply for a core worker exemption at any time.
 It could be during training to work in the children’s workforce, before you are employed, or while you are already employed in a core children’s workforce role.

-To apply you complete and submit the application form and provide supporting documentation.
+To apply, complete and submit the application form and provide supporting documentation.

 If granted, a core worker exemption will last indefinitely, unless it’s revoked.
-This can happen when decision-makers:
+An exemption can be revoked when decision-makers:

 - become aware the person has been charged with, or convicted of a specified offence

 - have reasonable grounds to believe the person would pose an undue risk to the safety of children if employed or engaged as a core children’s worker.

 Right to appeal